 The goal of the survey was to receive as many relevant responses as possible from stakeholders in Sub-Saharan Africa.
 The survey was not targeted at a specific sample of the population of HE stakeholders.
 This was because it was not possible to calculate the entire population size across the four focus countries and to map the population's characteristics.

-A more detailed overview of the demographics of survey respondents is appended to this report, but Table 2 presents a breakdown of respondents by country/region.
+A more detailed overview of the demographics of survey respondents is appended to this report, but Error!
+Reference source not found. presents a breakdown of respondents by country/region.